Segmentation, Mapping, Text, LLMs

 • In most markets– smartphones, universities, software, cars– demographics correlate weakly with behaviors

-• Demographics don’t typically cause purchases, except when they predict real differences in customer needs
+• Demographics don’t typically cause purchases, but may predict real differences in customer needs

 • Why do we so often overrate demographics as predictors of behavior?